gyulanemeth/bluefox.email/docs/projects/send-test-email.md

 The test email will be sent to all active subscribers in the selected list.

-:::info
-When sending a test email to a subscriber list, make sure that the list is private list.
-Only the private lists will appear in the dropdown options.

-:::Note
-The test emails will not be in the analytics or reports of your campaigns or emails.
-They are solely for testing purposes.
+:::warning Keep in mind
+Test emails are for preview purposes only.
+They are not counted as real sends and will not show up in your reports, open rates, click rates, or any other stats.
+When sending to a subscriber list, only private test lists will appear in the selector and can be used for test sends.
+Also, remember that the unsubscribe link works only when sending to subscriber lists.
+It will not function in single email sends
 :::

 ![A screenshot of the send test email dialog for subscriber list.](./project-send-test-email-list.webp)